EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 It lets you build Ajax carts using plain Liquid templates.

-## Quick Test
+## Quick Test with your theme
-Check it out with your theme.

-If you have a script that calls `stopPropagation` method for product forms' `submit` event — switch it off.
+If you have any script that calls `stopPropagation` method for product forms' `submit` event — switch it off.
 Otherwise Liquid Ajax Cart will not be able to handle the "Add to Cart" user's action.

 ##### 1. Create a liquid section for Ajax-cart with a `data-ajax-cart-section` container: